pats-s/livedrop-PatrickSoueid/docs/ai-first/touchpoints.md

 ### Grounding & guardrails
 - **Source of truth**: policies files, order-status API, product catalog database
 - **Retrieval scope**: Only official ShopLite policies, order data for authenticated users, general product info
-- **Max context**: 300 tokens per conversation turn to stay within latency budget
+- **Max context**: 300 tokens per conversation in order to stay within latency budget
 - **Refuse outside scope**: when the user starts asking about product recommendations, price negotiations

 ### Human-in-the-loop
-- **Escalation triggers**: escalaton to human support will be trigered when a user explicitly requests human, bot confidence <70%, payment/refund disputes.
+- **Escalation triggers**: escalaton to human support will be trigered when a user explicitly requests human assistance, bot confidence below 70%, payment/refund disputes.
 - **UI surface**: "Speak with human agent" button will always be visible.
 - **Reviewer and SLA**: Agents will be available during business hours, 30-second pickup target and overnight escalations queued for morning